 Thank you for your interest in Shinagawa International School (SIS) in Tokyo and Welcome to the Admission Section of our Website.
 Our vision is to foster passionate, independent, highly motivated learners who actively contribute to world peace.

-In the following pages you should find all the information you need to understand our policies and admissions procedure before applying to Shinagawa International School in Tokyo.
-If you have any questions at any time please do not hesitate to contact our Admissions Office.
+In the following pages, you should find all the information you need to understand our policies and admissions procedure before applying to Shinagawa International School in Tokyo.
+If you have any questions, please contact email@example.com or +81-3-6433-1644.

 - International mindedness: SIS seeks a shared understanding of educational philosophy from parents.
 International mindedness is the bonding feature of our school community and it is vital for our prospective families to demonstrate this perspective as well.